PythonAndTheGrail/AutoEmailScriptVBA/README.md

 # AutoEmailScriptVBA

-Thank you for taking the time to view my files.

-This script, written in VBA is set up to interact with a specific schedule / deliverables worksheet I use in my day to day project management.
+This script that is written in VBA is set up to interact with a specific schedule / deliverables worksheet.

-This is used in conjunction with the format schedule script to generate a working schedule, and from that working schedule this script generates an email that lists out past-due items.
+This is used in conjunction with a formatting script that is used to transform the contract template deliverables schedule, and from the formatted schedule this script generates emails to email contacts to specify past-due items.

-Please feel free to contact me with questions.